+\parhead{Results.} \Cref{fig:Logistic_Regression} compares the convergence behaviors of variational approximation under inferential models of different ranks.
 Similar to the earlier synthetic multivariate Gaussian experiment, we observe the statistical and computational trade-offs under different choices of inferential models.
 Specifically, the optimal inferential model varies under different computational budget (e.g. the number of epochs).
 Higher variance is also detected with increasing ranks of the inferential model.
 Moreover, low-rank Gaussian inferential models outperforms the mean-field inferential model in terms of posterior inference accuracy.
 The observed discrepancy in statistical accuracy is further demonstrated in \Cref{fig:Logistic_Regression_hist,fig:datacontour} in \Cref{appnd:logistic_results}.
 It compares the marginal distributions obtained by both variational families against the NUTS baseline, where low-rank variational model achieves significantly better approximation with higher accuracy.